microsoft/terraform-provider-azuredevops/docs/contributing.md

 `-s | --SkipTests` : Skip executing the unit tests
-`-d | --DebugBuild`: Execute _go build_ with flags that disables optimization and adds debug symbols to the created binary `-i | --Install`   : After successful build perform a local install of the provider
+`-d | --DebugBuild`: Execute _go build_ with flags that disables optimization and adds debug symbols to the created binary `-i | --Install`   : After successful build perform a local install of the provider by executing `local-install.sh`

 ```bash
 $ ls -lah ./bin/